10 Family-Friendly Hiking Trails on Long Island

-Whether you're a family of expert outdoorsman or just looking for a relaxing nature walk with your little ones, Long Island is home to an abundance of family-friendly hiking trails.
+Whether you're a family of expert outdoorsmen or are just looking for a relaxing nature walk with your little ones, Long Island is home to an abundance of family-friendly hiking trails.

-Not only are the hiking trails of Nassau and Suffolk a chance for exercise and quality time with your kids, but they’re a great way to learn about Long Island's diverse natural landscape.
-From toddler to teen, these hiking adventures have something for everyone in your family.
+Not only do the hiking trails of Nassau and Suffolk Counties offer a chance for exercise and quality time with your kids, but they also provide an opportunity to learn about Long Island's diverse natural landscape.
+From toddlers to teens, these hiking adventures have something for everyone in your family.

 Trails at Sands Point Preserve meander through acres of diverse habitats.

-This site offers six marked trails through 216 acres of diverse habitats, including woods, fields, a pond, and even beachfront along Long Island Sound.
-The preserve offers guided nature walks, or hikers can grab a trail map and find their own way.
-Dinosaur lovers will enjoy the Dino Trail, a short walk through the woods complete with dinosaur footprints.
-It is open from 8am to 6pm daily and a cost of $15 per car or $4 per person to walk in.
+This site offers six marked trails through 216 acres of diverse habitat, including woods, fields, a pond, and even beachfront along the Long Island Sound.
+The preserve offers guided nature walks, and hikers can grab a trail map and find their own way.
+Dinosaur lovers enjoy the Dino Trail, a short walk through the woods complete with dinosaur footprints.
+Sands Point Preserve is open Wednesday-Saturday, 11am-7pm and Sundays, 9am-7pm, with the last entry at 6:30pm daily.
+Admission is $15 per car, and a contactless pay station is available at the Gatehouse.
+Walk-in visitors pay $4 per person.
 Leashed dogs are welcome.

 Take in a diverse environment while hiking through Bayard Cutting Arboretum.

 This Long Island oasis offers eight marked trails that wind through gardens along the Connetquot River and around Long Island's pine barrens.
 The arboretum is open Tuesday-Sunday, from 8am-6pm.
 Vehicles pay an $8 fee to enter.

 5. Caleb Smith State Park Preserve – Smithtown